 The inaugural issue of Aufgabe features a visual cross-section of small press publications from France, guest edited by Norma Cole and comprising the covers and tables of contents of journals ranging from 1968 to 1999.
 Through this visual engagement in the the international conversation between poetic communities, Aufgabe honors predecessors in literary history while making a space for itself as a contemporary publication.
-This issue includes a selection of poetry guest edited by Leslie Scalapino.
+Peter Neufeld co-edited issue No. 1 with E. Tracy Grinnell, and the issue also includes a selection of poetry guest edited by Leslie Scalapino.

 Including poetry by P. Inman, Miles Champion, Pierre Joris, Mei-Mei Berssenbrugge, Rod Smith, Lyn Hejinian and Leslie Scalapino, Ted Pearson, Heather Fuller, Jason Ellrott, Susan Bee & Charles Bernstein, Fanny Howe, Giovanni Singleton, Mary Burger, Patrick Durgin, Avery Burns, Catherine Wagner, George Albon, Andrew Levy, Jean Day, Elizabeth Treadwell, Mayvonne Quilty, Standard Schaefer, Lytle Shaw, Jocelyn Saidenberg, Rick Snyder, Elizabeth Robinson, Jackson Mac Low, Will Alexander, Andrew Joron, Susan Gevirtz, Joseph Noble, Scott Inguito, Edmund Berrigan, Harryette Mullen, Emily Grossman, Jono Schneider, Laynie Browne, Noah DeLissovoy, and Elizabeth Willis.